Did this guy steal from insurance

 companies or exploit their loopholes?

 Joseph Caramadre is a lawyer and financial planner who likes to read the fine print.
+Now he’s being attacked by both the insurance companies and the FBI.

 It used to be that insurance companies wanted the buyer of a policy to